SFDO-Community-Sprints/Welcome/README.md

 Before you complete the steps below be sure to take a look at the Project Work stemming from the Detroit Sprint! https://github.com/SFDO-Sprint-2019-Detroit If your team is interested in supporting any of the project work you see there please let a Salesforce.org member know so we can get your access setup.

-## Scribes: Please complete the following steps for your Teams project
+## Scribes: Please complete the following steps for your Team project

 - [Step 1: Create your project Repository](https://github.com/SFDO-Sprint-2019-Philadelphia/Welcome#step-1-create-your-project-repository)
 - [Step 2: Update your Repository README file using our Project README template](https://github.com/SFDO-Sprint-2019-Philadelphia/Welcome#step-2-update-your-repository-readme-file-using-our-project-readme-template)